tannerkoscinski/Spotify-Song-Grouper/scripts/trackids/README.md

 # trackids

-This folder contains all of the track IDs from each playlist and album that has already been downloaded.
+This folder contains all of the track IDs from each playlist and album that has been downloaded.